 - Increase knowledge of treatment protocols for medicines used in the palliative care of people with heart failure

-Describe the role of the pharmacist in supporting heart failure patients requiring palliative care and their carers
+- Describe the role of the pharmacist in advanced care planning for heart failure patients and support for their carers

 Chronic disease management workshop – Cardiovascular risk reduction in CKD and diabetes.

-- Identify the risk factors associated with diabetes and CKD and cardiovascular risk
+- Identify the risk factors associated with CKD and cardiovascular risk

-- Understand the relationship between diabetes, kidney function and absolute cardiovascular risk
+- Understand the relationship between kidney function and absolute cardiovascular risk

-- Highlight the differences a diabetes or CKD diagnosis will make to the management strategies, treatment targets and therapy choices for patients
+- Highlight the differences a CKD diagnosis will make to the management strategies, treatment targets and therapy choices for patients

 - Describe self-management options for chronic conditions that can help people stay well and improve quality of life